- Contact information

 - The species recorded are state threatened or endangered plants on public land.

-- The species recorded are federal threatened or endangered plants on federal land or involve federal funds.
+- The species recorded are federal threatened or endangered plants on federal land or involve federal funds or a federal permit.

 An ER Review is required to ensure compliance with Wisconsin’s Endangered Species Law (s.
 29.604 Wis.
 Stats.) and the Federal Endangered Species Act (16 USC ss 1531-43).
 The ER Review will list the endangered resources that have been recorded within the vicinity of the project area and follow-up actions may be necessary.